 for procedure bodies written in Usercode.

-In 1966±1 this facility was added at Oxford University,
+In 1966±1 this facility was added to the paper tape system at Oxford University,

 but unfortunately this version of the system has not survived.

 The surviving listing of Kidsgrove Algol (Kalgol) is incomplete,

 and almost certainly not a final version.

 This listing was printed in Australia and somehow

 made its way to Bill Waite in Colorado,

 where it was scanned and PDF files transferred over the net to a laptop in the Yorkshire Dales.